Ada-Developers-Academy/core-unit-3/tool-library/problem-set-tool-library.md

 ### !end-hint
 ### !explanation

-An example of a working implementation:
+An example of a working implementation using `reduce`:

 ```js
 const formatToolList = (toolsData) => {